ARM-software/vscode-arm-debugger/README.md

 - Access the [CLI](https://developer.arm.com/documentation/101471/latest/Arm-Debugger-commands) using the Debug Console

+- Inspect OS threads, their call stacks, and execution context during a debug session with OS awareness

 ### Supported debug connections

 The Arm Debugger engine supports debug connections based on the following information: